 Year-round warm weather, an intriguing history, stunning beaches, and Caribbean vibes make Cuba a destination like no other.
 So really the question you should be asking yourself is not ‘should I go to Cuba this year?’, but ‘what sort of vacation in Cuba should I opt for?’
-If you’re on the fence over whether hiring a guide in Cuba is a good idea or not, for instance, you’ll want to read our take on the matter!
+So if you’re wondering whether it’s worth hiring a guide in Cuba or not, you’ll want to read our take on the matter!

 Getting to grips with the lingo

 A combination of Spain’s long colonial presence on the island, together with 60 years of isolation from the USA, means that Spanish remains the language of both the government and the street.
 And while an increasing number of – particularly young – Cubans are able to speak at least basic English, you’re still going to need Spanish to get the very most out of your trip to Cuba.

 The obvious answer to any language gap is hiring a guide in Cuba.
 Any guide worth their salary will be fluent not only in English but also Spanish.
 This means that in one simple step you’ve swept away any difficulty you might have with the language and communication, as well as gaining from your guide’s additional talents as outlined below!

 Even if you speak good Spanish, there’s more to be got from hiring a guide in Cuba than just someone to help out with language difficulties.
 For instance, the guides we use all come from the island, meaning they know and understand exactly how Cuba operates.